bitranox/PizzaCutter/.docs/description.rst

   .. code-block:: sh

         ---------------------
-        | Template          |       contains all the files with patterns to replace
+        | Template          |       contains all the files with patterns to replace, You can use unlimited templates in parallel !
         ---------^-----------
                  |
                  |